Eggshell Parenting: What Is It, And How Can It Affect Mental Health?

 The term “eggshell parenting” took off after being used by a psychologist on TikTok, and it refers to a parenting style that makes a child feel that they must walk on eggshells to keep their parents happy.
 Eggshell parents often have trouble with maintaining their own emotional stability.
 They may show loving care one moment and lose their temper the next.

-An eggshell parent may have difficulty with emotional regulation for a number of reasons.
+An eggshell parent may have difficulty with emotional control for a number of reasons.
 They may experience mental illnesses like mood or personality disorders, or their own childhood may have lacked dependable emotional support.
 They may also have had a repeated and ongoing experience of trauma in their own lives.

-How eggshell parenting can affect children
+How eggshell parenting can affect children?

 Having moments of frustration or anger does not make you an eggshell parent.
 Eggshell parenting is when the levels of emotional instability demonstrated by a parent cause fear and uncertainty in a child.
 This can look like a pattern of love and affection, interspersed with inexplicable rage or bouts of criticism.